-Recently, Erdem et. al. (2024) connotes that mentoring in education can lead to several benefits, including: (a) improving teacher retention and job satisfaction, (b) enhancing professional growth and development for teachers, (c) increasing student achievement and engagement, (d) creating of a supportive and collaborative school culture, and (e) promoting of lifelong learning and continuous development.
-They emphasized that it is important for mentoring programs in education to be well-structured, with clear goals and expectations for both mentors and mentees.
-They mentioned that effective mentoring relationships are built on trust, respect, and open communication (Erdem et al., 2024).
+Recently, Erdem et al. (2024) identified several benefits arising from mentoring in education, including: (a) improving teacher retention and job satisfaction, (b) enhancing teachers’ professional growth and development, (c) increasing student achievement and engagement, (d) creating a supportive and collaborative school culture, and (e) promoting lifelong learning and continuous development.
+They emphasized that mentoring programs in teacher education should be well-structured, with clear goals and expectations for both mentors and mentees.
+They also noted that effective mentoring relationships are built on trust, respect, and open communication (Erdem et al., 2024).

-Professional Learning Communities (PLCs) in Science Education Context
+Professional Learning Communities in the Context of Science Education

-Professional learning communities (PLCs) can be defined in various ways (Nguyen et al., 2023), for example, Harris and Jones, (2010, p.
-173) defined it as “a group of connected and engaged professionals who are responsible for driving change and improvement within, between and across schools that will directly benefit learners”, while Stoll et al. (2006) defines PLC as “a group of people sharing and critically interrogating their practice in an ongoing, reflective, collaborative, inclusive, learning-oriented, growth-promoting way, operating as a collective enterprise” (Stoll, et al., 2006, p.
+PLCs can be defined in various ways (Nguyen et al., 2023).
+For example, Harris and Jones, (2010, p.
+173) defined PLCs as “a group of connected and engaged professionals who are responsible for driving change and improvement within, between and across schools that will directly benefit learners,” while Stoll et al. (2006) defined a PLC as “a group of people sharing and critically interrogating their practice in an ongoing, reflective, collaborative, inclusive, learning-oriented, growth-promoting way, operating as a collective enterprise” (Stoll et al., 2006, p.
 223).
-Within the variety of PLC definitions, Stoll et al. (2006) definition guide us during the current research.
+Among the various definitions of a PLC, Stoll et al.’s (2006) definition has been used to guide the current research.

-Although the term PLCs firstly appeared in the 1960s, research supporting PLCs was ambiguous until the late 1980s (Levy et al., 2022; Stoll et al., 2006).
-The concept remained a minor theme in educational reform efforts despite publications linking schools operating as PLCs to improved teaching practices and student achievement gains (Rosenholtz, 1989; Newmann & Wehlage, 1995).
+Although the term PLCs first appeared in the 1960s, research findings supporting PLCs were ambiguous until the late 1980s (Levy et al., 2022; Stoll et al., 2006).
+The concept remained a minor theme in educational reform efforts, despite research showing that schools operating as PLCs improved teaching practices and student achievement gains (Rosenholtz, 1989; Newmann & Wehlage, 1995).

-The concept of PLCs has evolved since the late 20th century, originating from broader educational movements towards collaboration and shared leadership in schools (Hord, 2009).
-Adopting PLCs in science education aims to address the specialized needs of science teachers for ongoing content and pedagogical development (Stoll et al., 2006).
+The concept of PLCs has evolved since the late 20th century, originating in broader educational movements and subsequently leading to notions of collaboration and shared leadership in schools (Hord, 2009).
+The adoption of PLCs in science teacher education aims to address the specialized needs of science teachers for ongoing content and pedagogical development (Stoll et al., 2006).

-PLCs have been deeply investigated over the past 30 years by a vast number of researchers.
-Kempen and Steyn (2017), and Gonçalves et al. (2021) have found in their qualitative research that PLCs is an effective platform for teacher professional learning.
-They highlighted the significance of PLCs in promoting collaborative learning among teachers who participated in these communities.
-Collaboration in learning is encouraged by ongoing discussions among teachers about their teaching methods, subject-related topics, and classroom management strategies, as well as their exchange of instructional materials and resources (Rolando et al., 2014).
-Such dialogues can enhance teachers' professional growth (Kempen & Steyn, 2017; Mu et al., 2018).
+PLCs have been investigated in depth by many researchers over the past 30 years.
+Qualitative research conducted by Kempen and Steyn (2017) and Gonçalves et al. (2021) revealed that PLCs are an effective platform for teachers’ professional learning.
+This research highlighted the importance of PLCs in promoting collaborative learning among teachers who participate in these communities.
+Collaboration in learning is encouraged through ongoing discussions among teachers about their teaching methods, subject-related topics, and classroom management strategies, as well as the exchange of instructional materials and resources (Rolando et al., 2014).
+Such dialogues can enhance teachers’ professional growth (Kempen & Steyn, 2017; Mu et al., 2018).

-A vast number of researchers discussed and indicated the importance and uses of PLCs in science education context (Blonder & Vescio, 2022; Huijboom, 2021; Lee, 2022).
-The major benefits of inducing and operating PLCs in science education could be summarized as following:
+Additionally, many researchers have explored and indicated the importance and uses of PLCs in the science teacher education context (Blonder & Vescio, 2022; Huijboom, 2021; Lee, 2022).
+The major benefits of creating and operating PLCs in science teacher education can be summarized as follows:

-Enhancing Content Knowledge: PLCs provide platforms for teachers to deepen their understanding of science content (Ahmmed et al., 2023).
+Enhancing content knowledge: PLCs provide platforms for teachers to deepen their understanding of science content (Ahmmed et al., 2023).

-Pedagogical Innovation: Teachers in PLCs frequently report increased confidence in employing innovative teaching methods, such as inquiry-based learning (Harmon et al., 2023; Levy et al., 2021).
+Pedagogical innovation: Teachers in PLCs frequently report increased confidence in employing innovative teaching methods, such as inquiry-based learning (Harmon et al., 2023; Levy et al., 2021).

-Supportive Community: PLCs build a sense of community among science teachers, fostering shared learning and reducing professional isolation (de Jong et al., 2021).
+Supportive community: PLCs build a sense of community among science teachers, fostering shared learning and reducing professional isolation (de Jong et al., 2021).

-The study
+The Study

-Academia Kita program and Academia Kita Communities (Academic Classroom Communities) (AKCs)
+Academia Kita Program and Academia Kita Communities (AKCs, also known as Academic Classroom Communities),